treasurium/treasurium/README.md

 ## 🧠 Our Vision

 Web3 is powerful, but it's also complicated — especially for non-technical users.
-Our founder, **Don Jayamaha Jr** (aka *Don The Gem Dealer*), has been in the Web3 space for over a decade and has seen this challenge firsthand.
+Our founders have been in the Web3 and tech industries for decades and have seen this challenge firsthand.
 After years of building, investing, and consulting in the blockchain industry, one thing became clear:

 > **AI will be the bridge to mass adoption of Web3.**